shivpatel0812/Building_Cap_Track/README.md

 - **React Native / Expo**: The mobile app will be developed using React Native, allowing students to access real-time capacity information on their smartphones.

 ### Data Display:
-- The front-end will display current capacity, historical trends, and predictions on crowding based on the processed data from Azure and MongoDB.
+- The front-end will display current capacity, historical trends, and predictions on crowding based on the processed data from AWS and MongoDB.

 ---